futureimperfect/everythingisgray-hugo/content/post/on-migrating-from-wordpress-to-octopress.md

 +++
-title = "On Migrating From Wordpress to Octopress" date = "2013-06-15" slug = "2013/06/15/on-migrating-from-wordpress-to-octopress"
+title = "On Migrating From WordPress to Octopress" date = "2013-06-15" slug = "2013/06/15/on-migrating-from-wordpress-to-octopress"
 Categories = ["Web Development", "Octopress", "WordPress"]